hanfak/topics-to-learn/testing-reading-maintaining/refactoring/code-smells.md

 - These are issues which may or may not cause problems later, this is a trade off
 - It helps you think, you may want this as it is better for your design
 - You have to understand your code, your project and the system you're supporting, to make a decision on whether something is smell (and should be refactored) or not
+	- There no metric to say that code smell means refactor
 - There can lots of different code smells, and they can be defined per codebase, per team, per department, per language, per architecture etc
 	- These conventions/opinions can have higher or lower weight depending on senior/team leads
 	- To maintian should use static analysis tools or fitness tests to check what conventions you want to maintain